Powered by Roundtable

 Diggs played one snap.

-Before the game, Diggs was asked about his fit in Green Bay.
+And now?
+Before a playoff game in which he wasn't even asked to work up a sweat, Diggs was asked about his fit in Green Bay.

 "I think I just need to be myself, you know?
 Be who I know I am," Diggs said.